sylabs/examples/http-server/nginx-php-web-server/README.md

 $ singularity pull library://sylabs/examples/nginx.sif:latest
 ```

-Or you can build from a definition file, click [here](#building-from-a-definition-file) or scroll down.
+Or you can build from a definition file.
+Click [here](#building-from-a-definition-file) or scroll down.

 <br>

-Now we need to prepair are directory for the Nginx container:
+Now we need to prepare our directory for the Nginx container:

 ```
 $ mkdir -p nginx/{body,fastcgi,log,proxy,run,scgi,sites-available,tmp,uwsgi,www/html}